APPLICATION PAUSE UPDATE

 The temporary pause in applications will be lifted in stages.
 Please refer to the link below for more information.

-If you have or will complete at least a two-year diploma at the Okanagan College Vernon Campus or the Okanagan College Salmon Arm Campus you can apply for RNIP without qualifying work experience and an Educational Credential Assessment (ECA) is not required.
+If you have completed at least a two-year diploma at the Okanagan College Vernon Campus or the Okanagan College Salmon Arm Campus you can apply for RNIP without qualifying work experience and an Educational Credential Assessment (ECA) is not required.

 International Students must still be offered a full-time permanent job that you are capable of performing.